Using distraction as a behaviour management tool

 - Change the topic of conversation.

-- Introduce a simple game or activity – for example, suggest your children try a jigsaw or a game of Uno if they say they have nothing to do.
+- Suggest a simple game or activity.
+For example, suggest your children try a jigsaw or a game of Uno if they say they have nothing to do.